 Hoop Camp is a “unified” basketball extravaganza!
 Created in 1994, Hoop Camp was designed as an event for all adults and children with a wide range of special needs.
-In 1996, Hoop Camp became a “unified” event, and we also invite boys and girls from 6-12 years of age without special needs to attend.
+In 1996, Hoop Camp pioneered the “unified” concept inviting boys and girls from 6-14 years of age without special needs to attend.
 This “unified” format is what makes Hoop Camp the best experience your child will have at a sports camp.

 Hoop Camp caters to both special needs athletes and “unified” (those without special needs) athletes of all ages and abilities.
 Many of our special needs athletes have a wide range developmental delays, such as intellectual impairment, autism, down syndrome, angelman syndrome, aspergers, fetal alcohol syndrome, and other cognitive delays.
 Many of our athletes and participants are on limited budgets and have limited access to sports activities.
 We offer our camp free of charge to those that need financial assistance or cannot afford to pay.
 We are a non-profit 501(c)(3) organization and are 100% volunteer based.
 We have no paid staff.